-B. Consistency checks
+C. Consistency checks

-A test for consistency is to vary the low $Q^2$ cut and compare the results.
-In Fig. 9, the best fit $M_A$ is shown with different minimum $Q{rec}^2$ .
-The error bars include an estimate of statistical errors only, however the data points themselves are correlated.
+A test for consistency is to vary the low Q^2 cut and compare the results.
+In Fig. 9, the best fit M_A is shown with different minimum Q{rec}^2 .
+The error bars include an estimate of statistical errors only, however the data for each point in this figure are correlated.
 The extra error bar shows the total error.
-When no cut is applied (and no coherent pion), the fit value is $M_A = 1.24 \pm 0.12$ , where the statistical error is less, but a large systematic error of $\pm 0.07$ is assigned due to uncertainty in the amount of
+When no cut is applied (and no coherent pion), the fit value is $M_A = 1.27 \pm 0.12$ GeV, where the statistical error is less, but a large